SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: SpotLess Design Principles

 \emph{Rapid View Synchronization} (\RVS{}) bootstraps the guarantees provided by normal-case replication toward providing consensus. \RVS{} does so by dealing with asynchronous communication and by strengthening the guarantees on proposals of preceding views.
+In specific, the main services provided by \RVS{} are a best-effort and quick \emph{view synchronization} to assure that replicas end up in the same views whenever communicaiton is sufficiently reliable and \emph{low-cost state recovery} to enable cheap primary rotation to deal with failures of previous primaries.